 Graduate student event organizers will visit Safety and Security and complete a Social Event Registration Form by noon at least three business days prior to the event.
 The event registration will not be approved if this form is not completed.
 This form may be completed in person at the Safety and Security Office where one additional form must be completed (in person).

-In addition, the hosts should send Assistant Dean of Graduate Student Affairs Kerry Landers an email with a description of the event and include the names of the hosts and monitors.
+In addition, for large events (40+ people) the hosts should send Assistant Dean of Graduate Student Affairs Kerry Landers an email with a description of the event and include the names of the hosts and monitors.
 The host will then need to pick up a signed letter (on Graduate Studies letterhead) from the Assistant Dean and submit the letter in person to Safety and Security (5 Rope Ferry Road) three days before the event.
 Risk management requires hosts, monitors and servers to obtain and retain a Certificate of Achievement in "Total Education in Alcohol Management" from the State of New Hampshire.

 Those who are serving alcohol at any event sponsored by and/or affiliated with Dartmouth College much successfully complete the NH TEAM Online Module.
 Go to: https://training.liquor.nh.gov/emoodle/login/index.php

 - Licensee Number: Dartmouth